TuxedoCatProject/TuxedoCatProject/README.md

 ![IMG_2091](https://github.com/TuxedoCatProject/TuxedoCatProject/assets/160560190/19687db9-4b1d-4419-a63e-5245a765390f)

 ​To make this scenario understandable in a simpler way, I can provide an example.
 Hoomans use something called toothpaste, a sticky, foaming product.
 It has become a daily routine for them to use it in the morning.
 Well, I checked its background and found that it has a market size of $30 billion USD and increasing.
 Also found something interesting that less than 5 companies own maximum share in this sector.
 So, if there’s a toothpaste manufactured/marketed by TUX community, and manages to achieve tiny 0.1% of that market it could generate significant amount of revenue for the community.

 ​While thinking of how to do revenue sharing, I found blockchain technology could help resolving the issues regarding community member's share holding for revenue distribution; thus, TUX token was created.
 Community members holding TUX tokens can claim their revenue share depending on their percentage of TUX token holdings.

+There's been an increasing interest in AI among hoomans.
+I would like to share some of our technology in AI sector for everyone by introducing an AI content generator.
+Community can create the visual version of their dreams using our AI technology and store them securely as NFTs.
+We will kickstart our project with this service so everyone can start creating their dreams and bring it to the world of art.

 How we plan to work: